erikh2000/web-enc-at-rest/README.md

 ### One-Browser/Multiple-Users Probably Won't Ever Be Supported

 WEaR is intentionally limited to support just one user account per browser instance.
 I figure that if you care enough about your users' app data to encrypt it, then you won't want the additional attack vectors that a "hot seat" style of web app adds.
 Note that a device that allows for multiple users via O/S-level log in will give you per-user data provisioning, e.g. launching Chrome after switching to a different O/S user account, will show browser data (bookmarks, downloads, localStorage, IndexedDb) for the second user instead of the first.

+### Audit History

+You can find security audits in the `/audits` folder of the Git repository.

+* July 2022 - Cure53 Review & Crypto-Audit Report WEaR Library 07.2022

 ### Contact Info